cfis/ibmpc/docs/index.md

 Use the parallel port on the IBM PC to transfer data to my laptop.
 However, laptops and desktops stopped including parallel port around 2005.
 You can buy USB-to-parallel cables, but they are designed for printers and do not support bidirectional file transfer.

 To remedy this, Petr Stehlík has an amazing project, [PARCP-USB](https://joy.sophics.cz/parcp/parcp-usb.html).
-He builds a special adapter that enables allows bidirectional data transfer using the parallel port with a program called PARCP.
+He builds a special adapter that enables bidirectional data transfer using the parallel port with a program called PARCP.

 I reached out to him and he was very helpful.
 Unfortunately, he let me know that PARCP-USB requires a 32 bit CPU, and thus a 386 generation or later machine.
 So this option will not work.